Americastestkitchen/Americastestkitchen.github.io/_posts/2015-05-12-the-value-of-postmortems.markdown

 members on specific issues that bring down systems.
 We want to break up those important system wide knowledge silos in as positive a fashion as we can.

-A real-world example:
-Greg had been working rather late one evening to ship a feature.
-He had accidentally left out the all important `:` in our `clock.rb` file causing all of our scheduled jobs to fail.
+Let's say Greg had been working rather late one evening to ship a feature.
+He had accidentally left out the all important `:` in our `clock.rb` file, causing all of our scheduled jobs to fail.
 This failure actually went undetected for an extra day or two as our error provider never picked up any errors (our clock process would not boot up).